pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 * **Advanced:** Instead of one `Mole` sprite with four costumes, we could have made three sprites: `LeftMole`, `CentreMole`, and `RightMole`, each with two costumes: an “empty hole” one and a “mole popping out of hole” one.
-This tutorial comes with suitable graphics files.  **TODO: It does not yet!**  See if you can re-write the game this way.
+The media library has suitable graphics files, in the "Single mole" bundle.
+See if you can re-write the game this way.
 Some questions you might want to think about:
     * Should it be possible for more than one mole to be out of its hole at the same time?